In the News

 Science inspiring art – Art empowering science!

 Rocket through the solar system through the lens of an artist!
-Fuse science, technology and art to understand the story of our celestial neighbors: planets, comets and asteroids, sun, stars and galaxies.
-Applying STEM and the elements and design principles of art, learn how to:
+Fuse science and storytelling and learn how to:

-Engage students in space science education by becoming artist explorers.
+- Engage students in space science education as artist explorers.

-Explore the development of viewing objects in space from the naked eye to remote sensing technology.
+- Explore the development of viewing objects in space from the naked eye to remote sensing.

 ARTsome Astronomy I